GMLC-TDC/matHELICS/README.md

 The `buildHelicsInterface` function also has an option to generate the package file.
 This can be used to generate a package that can be transfered to a similar system.

-This a new process for building a Matlab interface it is tested but not extensively and not on a large variaty of platforms if you run into issues please let us know.
+This is a new process for building a Matlab interface, it is tested but not extensively and not on a large variety of platforms if you run into issues please let us know.

 ### Requirements